shreyasdhuliya/Flower-Classifying-Project/README.md

 ### Requires GPU environment

 ### 1. View Report: Image Classifier Project.ipynb
-### 2. Run `main.py` to train a model and predict an image- `train.py` and `predict.py` contains functions to train and predict from a model. `checkpoint.pth` contains trained RestNet34 model to predict flowers
+### 2. For Application run `main.py` to train a model and predict an image- `train.py` and `predict.py` contains functions to train and predict from a model. `checkpoint.pth` contains trained RestNet34 model to predict flowers

 ### Installation
 1. **Python 3.6**  and libraries